This blog was last updated on September 10, 2020.

-- A solid relationship with a lender who wants to see you succeed
+- A solid relationship with a lending partner who wants to see you succeed

-Making the switch from operating solely online to operating out of a brick and mortar retail store is a huge change, but it doesn’t have to be hard.
-With the right business plan in place for the transition, and the right lender providing working capital, you can enjoy watching your business grow and succeed
+Making the switch from operating solely online to operating out of a brick-and-mortar retail store is a huge change, but it doesn’t have to be hard.
+With the right business plan in place for the transition, and the right lending partner providing working capital, you can enjoy watching your business grow and succeed.

 Call Mulligan Funding at 855-326-3564 to discuss your financing options today!